Breast Reduction Surgery

-If you are ready to learn more about how breast reduction can reverse the problems caused by large breasts, request a consultation online with Dr. Steele, or call my office at 712-224-8677.
-He serves patients in Sioux City, IA and surrounding communities and he welcomes patients who wish to travel from Sioux Falls, SD and Omaha, NE.
+If you are ready to learn more about how breast reduction surgery can reverse the problems caused by large breasts, request a consultation online with Dr. Steele or call our office at 817-731-5330.
+We serve patients in Fort Worth, TX and surrounding communities and we welcome patients who wish to travel from outside the Dallas-Fort Worth Metroplex.

 Breast reduction surgery has a very high success and satisfaction rate and is appropriate for healthy women of all ages, provided their breasts are fully developed.
-Dr. Steele also recommends that you are at or close to your ideal body weight to decrease the risk of complications.
+Our Fort Worth breast reduction surgeon, Dr. Steele, also recommends that you are at or close to your ideal body weight to decrease the risk of complications.
 While woman planning future pregnancies are not excluded, consideration should be given to the possibility of decreased ability to breast feed and the breast changes a future pregnancy may cause.
 Breast reduction surgery will improve the following symptoms associated with large breasts:

 - Neck, back, and shoulder pain

 - Rashes and irritation of the skin under the breast

 - Deep shoulder grooving due to bra straps

 - Poor posture

 - Sagging, stretched out skin, and breast asymmetry